ejpaari/moar-gl/README.md

 1. Clone using "--recursive" to get the submodules
 2. Build / install required tools, libraries and submodules
-3. Build the project (two ways which are essentially the same)
+3. Build the myapp example project (two ways which are essentially the same)
  * With Qt / Qt Creator Build & Run
  * By running qmake and building with the Makefile